polyrod/xnec2c-gao/README.md

     GSYM  scale := [0,5...1,5]
     SYM   lambda := scale * vf * c / freq

+## BND Cards

+In xnec2c frequency ranges are specified as one ore more FR Cards.
+You can use these and xnec2c-gao will automatically sweep over the bands they define and does calculation of fittnes for all obtained steps.
+However if for example you specify two FR Cards for antenna model which isn't resonant on both bands, the AVSWR calculation show a distorted reading of the average over data points from both bands, resonant and non resonant.
+This makes it somewhat harder for the algorithm to rate the variations of the model and hence to produce good results fast.

+To prevent this and help the algorithm optimizing your model we have BND Cards in the form :

+    BND <label>   <lowfreq>   <highfreq>    <steps>

+for 2m ham band it would be:

+    BND 2m  144,000  146,000  10

+Each BND card instructs xnec2c-gao, to run for each BND Band in isolation for each variant of your model.
+In presence of BND Cards, FR Cards are not considered in optimization.
+On the resulting output .nec files, only the original FR Cards are included , BND Cards disapear.

+So you could have a FR card that sweeps the entire HF band from 3.5 MHzto 30 MHz and several BND Cards for only the HAM Bands.
+That would instruct xnec2c-gao to optimize for the HAM Bands and if you run the winner .nec files with xnec2c, it will show the performance for the entire 3.5 Mhz to 30Mhz range.

+The fewer and narrower the BND Cards are the faster xnec2c-gao will run.
+Also the with \<steps\> specified count of calculation points, will speed up the calculation if \<step\> is lower.
+So you could also define one FR Card that sweeps the 2m band very detailed, and a BND Card for 2m Band that has only a few steps, to make optimization fast and final display detailed.

 # From .gao file to .gao.nec files